 Botswana Employment Compliance Laws

 Botswana employment compliance laws limit an employee’s workweek to 48 hours, with no more than nine hours a day for a five-day week or eight hours for a six-day week.
+Law requires that employees receive a 24-hour rest period every seven consecutive days, generally taken on Sundays.
 Employees can work only 14 hours of overtime a week and should get paid one and a half times their normal hourly rate for any overtime work.
 If they work on a public holiday, they should get paid at twice their normal rate.

 While collective bargaining agreements (CBAs) are not common in Botswana, you should check to see if your employees are covered by one.
 A CBA could outline separate Botswana employment compliance laws that you must follow for specific industries or positions.

 Onboarding Employees in This Country

 Onboarding employees looks different for every country.
 Botswana employment compliance laws do not require one specific way to onboard employees, so you’re free to choose the option that makes the most sense for your country.
 However, you can streamline the process and make employees more comfortable by following these steps:

 - Flying to Botswana for the employee’s first day or week

 Once you learn how to hire employees in Botswana, your company can start fully operating in the country.
 However, your employees will be more productive and start sooner if you choose Botswana hiring outsourcing services.

 Globalization Partners will give you even more benefits than a hiring firm, as we can take on the compliance on your behalf.
 When you work with us, we’ll hire employees who work on your behalf, and we’ll ensure that you meet all of Botswana’s employment compliance laws.
 Instead of constantly worrying about compliance, hiring employees, and setting up a subsidiary, you’ll only have to worry about running your company.